GameDevers/StarterGame/readme.md

 ###Some Questions we need to think about:

-- What platform are we developing for?
+- What platform are we developing for? - Since this is our first stab at this we are gonna go web.
-- What language(s) are we going to use?
+- What language(s) are we going to use? - Since we are going web we are gonna use HTML and JavaScript (P5.js)
-- What kind of game are we going to make?
+- What kind of game are we going to make? - Some form of platformer.
+I am sure it will evolve once we pick up speed.

 (Feel free to add other questions that you think are **relevant**)